Skalyaeve/Rainfall/Bonus/Bonus 2/README.md

    0x08048522 <+158>:   call   0x8048390 <puts@plt>
 ```

-- The `<greetuser>` function will simply concatenate our parameters to a greeting message and then display it.
+- The `<greetuser>` function will simply concatenate a greeting message with our parameters and then will display it.
 The greeting message depends on the "LANG" environment variable.
-The problem is that it concatenates a buffer that can contain up to 0x48 characters after a string in an area located just 0x48 bytes above the ebp.
-If the buffer actually contains 0x48 characters, this has the effect of modifying the return address of the `<greetuser>` function (an address located just before ebp).
+The problem is that it concatenates a buffer that can contain up to 0x48 characters after a string, in an area located just 0x48 bytes above ebp.
+So if the buffer actually contains 0x48 characters, this will modify the return address of the `<greetuser>` function.

-- However, when the chosen language is neither "fi" nor "nl," English is chosen by default.
+- However, when the chosen language is neither "fi" nor "nl", english is chosen by default.
 The English greeting message is not long enough to allow our buffer to completely modify the return address of `<greetuser>`.
 To fully exploit this vulnerability, we will first need to change the "LANG" environment variable.

 - So:
 ```